 Here is a list of fitness apps in 2020 that best utilise gamification to help you stay motivated on your fitness journey.

-This app is a strong example to kick-off this list of fitness apps that utilise gamification elements.
+This app is a strong example to of fitness apps that utilise gamification elements.

 For those of you that enjoy upgrading levels in video games, this app has tapped right into this game mechanic for real-life results.